Last Updated on February 21, 2024 by Lori Walker

-Flour is a staple ingredient in baked pastries but is also one of the most misunderstood ingredients.
+Flour is a crucial component in baking pastries, yet it remains one of the most widely misunderstood ingredients.

 You might think that this baking dust is just something added to make your cookie taste better or more tender, but we’re here to tell you that there’s much more to flour than meets the eye.